 However it is a legal document and the wording is very important, so you need to check it carefully.

-You have 15 days from the date the draft was sent to:
+You have 15 days from the date the local authority sent the draft to:

 If time is very tight, for example if you are trying to get some help to check the plan, ask the local authority for an extension.
 Most will agree to this – the exact wording of the regulations is at least 15 days.